-In addition, the summative assessment opportunities include Unit Assessments that can be administered online or in print.
-Additional short cycle assessments are available and can be used as necessary throughout each Unit.
+In addition, we have summative assessment opportunities with Unit Assessments that can be administered online or in print.
+Additional short cycle assessments are also available and can be used as necessary throughout each Unit of instruction.
 Finally, teachers can evaluate and grade each of the assigned problem chunks and practice as they desire.
 They can determine the evaluation and grading scale as well through SpringBoard Digital.